r-world-devs/GitStats/README.md

   )
 ```

-## Setup preferences
+## Setup

-You can setup your search preferences, either to organizations, team or
+You can setup your search preferences, either to `organizations`, `team`
-phrase.
+or `phrase`.

 ### Team

-If you setup your preferences to team, name it and add your team
+If you with to setup your search parameter to team, add your team
-members:
+members first:

 ``` r
 git_stats %>%